Telltale-Modding-Group/TelltaleModLauncher/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/Telltale-Modding-Group/TelltaleModLauncher/total.svg)](https://github.com/Telltale-Modding-Group/TelltaleModLauncher/releases)

 **Releases are now being put out!
 You can get them [HERE](https://github.com/Telltale-Modding-Group/TelltaleModLauncher/releases)!**
-**If you are setting up the application and need help, click [HERE](https://github.com/Telltale-Modding-Group/TelltaleModLauncher/wiki/%5BHelp%5D-Application-Setup)!**
+**If you need help or have questions about the application, click [HERE](https://github.com/Telltale-Modding-Group/TelltaleModLauncher/wiki/%5BHelp%5D-Application-Setup)!**
 **If your looking for Mods to get, supported mods can be found [HERE](https://github.com/Telltale-Modding-Group/TelltaleModLauncher/wiki/Supported-Mods)!**

 ## DISCLAIMER